dailyl1/For-files/README.md

 This is my Python code for Sir Ronal Fisher's Iris data analyzed by an ANN.
 If you want to run it, copy and paste into IDLE.
+Remember, especially if you run this locally, you might have to install python libraries (perhaps at the command prompt).